 Avoiding xylitol for its adverse effects on pets (some of my recipes still call for it, but it's replaceable) and sucralose, and finally having monk fruit extract powder available, I decided on making my own sweetener blends.

 So, how does one make a keto-friendly sweetener that is as sweet as sugar?
 First, you need granulated erythritol.
 Second, get some monk fruit extract or stevia extract.
 Last but not least, put erythritol and a tiny amount of extract in a jar, close it, and shake it rigorously.
 Alternatively, make powdered sweetener, put the two in a blender, a food processor, or a grinder, and pulse for 30 seconds or so.

 Now, what is the erythritol and extract ratio?

 The answer might slightly differ depending on the end consumer, unfortunately.
-I, personally, mix or blend 1 cup erythritol with ¼ tsp monk fruit extract or stevia extract.
+I, personally, mix or blend 1 cup erythritol with ¼ teaspoon monk fruit extract or stevia extract.
 I prefer the monk fruit just because of my taste preferences.

-If you search around, you'll find a lot of 1 cup to ½ tsp ratios out there.
+If you search around, you'll find a lot of 1 cup to ½ teaspoon ratios out there.
 To me, that's too sweet.
 But it might not be too sweet to you, so I encourage you to "risk" a couple of cups of erythritol and give both ratios a try.
 Let me know in a comment below, which one you prefer.

 The outcome of sweetness might differ partly due to our preferences as well as to the brand of the extract.